-- Tearing in the cervix or uterine tissue, if you go into labor with the stitches still in place
+- Tearing of the cervix or uterine tissue, upon entering labor with the stitches still in place

-If you have reason to believe you are at risk for cervical incompetence, it’s important that you talk to your gynecologist about your concerns as soon as you can.
-It’s better to catch this issue early so that the necessary steps can be taken to reinforce your cervix before the baby gets too big, and before the amniotic sac forces itself through.
+If you believe you are at risk for cervical incompetence, bring it up with your gynecologist as soon as you can.
+It’s better to catch this issue early on, so that steps can be taken to reinforce your cervix before the baby gets too big, and before the amniotic sac is forced through.
 Early treatment with cerclage can significantly reduce your chances of pre-term labor and miscarriage.